Chemotherapy

 No more than twice a week, but probably no less than once every 10 days.
 Wash day can strike fear in to people using scalp cooling, as washing your hair will really release those shed hairs, leaving a shower drain that is hard to look at, but this is exactly why it’s so important.
 Washing your hair won’t pull it out, just as brushing, but it reveals and liberates the already loose shed hair.
 For all hair care advice, please visit our helpful hair care blog www.coldcaphaircare.com

 A good cap fit is crucial to achieving the best possible scalp cooling outcome.
-Ensuring that your cap provides a consistent all over fit is the most important thing you can do for the best possible hair retention.
-We have some great tutorial videos and for top tips, advice and helpful videos follow Claire Paxman on Instagram @claire.paxman
+Ensuring that your cap provides a consistent all-over fit is the most important thing you can do for the best possible hair retention.
+We have some great ’how-to’ videos and for top tips, advice and helpful videos follow Claire Paxman on Instagram @claire.paxman

 The most important thing to be aware of is that the cap is fitted centrally and evenly.
 The cap must be in contact with your crown (no bulges or bubbles that may mean the silicone cap is not in contact with any part of your scalp).
 It is important that the cap covers the hairline at the front but only by a couple of millimetres below, therefore not covering the forehead, (this is where the headband can come in useful to protect your forehead).
 The cap shouldn’t gape at the back of your head and once the neoprene cover is on top of the silicone cap, pull the bungee cords tight.

-Scalp cooling will add extra time on to treatment day (see more information here).
-Everyone needs a 30-minute pre-infusion cooling time or 45 minutes if you have very thick type 3 or 4 hair (see here).
-This pre-infusion cooling time ensures that your scalp reaches 18-22 degrees before the chemo drugs are put in to your system.
+Scalp cooling will add extra time on to treatment day.
+Everyone needs a 30-minute pre-infusion cooling time or 45 minutes if you have very thick type 3 or 4 hair.
+This pre-infusion cooling time ensures that your scalp reaches 18-22 degrees before the chemo drugs are infused into your system.
 This can often be done while other pre-med drugs are being administered, or you are being prepped for the chemo.
 The cooling continues throughout the infusion time of the chemo drugs, then there is an additional post-infusion cooling time which is dependent on the drugs you are receiving – for docetaxel it is 20 minutes, weekly paclitaxel is 60 minutes and all other regimens are 90 minutes.

 Everyone’s tolerance to the cold is different, but scalp cooling should in no way be painful!
 People tend to report that the first 10-15 minutes are the most uncomfortable.
 This is due to the scalp being rapidly reduced in temperature from 37°C to somewhere between 18°C and 22°C. It is worth taking some pain relief in advance to take the edge off.
 Something that works as a distraction is also a good idea, whether it is, meditation, a book or magazine, music, a film or series on your phone or tablet (don’t forget the headphones), or a friend or family member to chat to you.
 It will help make those first 10- 15 minutes, which can be tough, a little easier.
 Also, don’t forget to protect that forehead!
 This really does help with any discomfort and ensures that the inner cold cap is not in direct contact with the skin.